 Then for this dataset, whether one subject dies before or after 4 years can be known explicitly.

 Provide a suitable descriptive statistical analysis for selected variables in this dataset as might be presented in Table 1 of a manuscript exploring the association between serum CRP and 4 year all-cause mortality in the medical literature.
 In addition to the two variables of primary interest, you may restrict attention to age, sex, BMI, smoking history, cholesterol, and prior history of cardiovascular disease.
+Table layout 4/4 points; Descriptive stats 2/3 points; Summary of results 3/3 points = 9/10 points

 Ans: